merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 The table will be written to `WW_TABLES/ROB.xlsx`.

-## Analysis X: Synonymous variation
+## Analysis 21: Synonymous variation

 ### s-polymorphism avoids low RSA and DTL